ngozinwogwugwu/exercises/data_structures_homeworks/percolation/README.md

 # Percolation
-here's my solution, in python for the [percolation programming assignment](https://coursera.cs.princeton.edu/algs4/assignments/percolation/specification.php)
+here's my solution, in python, for the [percolation programming assignment](https://coursera.cs.princeton.edu/algs4/assignments/percolation/specification.php)

 I'm modeling [percolation](https://en.wikipedia.org/wiki/Percolation) here using an _n_ by _n_ grid.
 The grid percolates if there is a path from the top to the bottom through open nodes.